Sniper: Longest recorded sniper kill

-The longest confirmed sniper kill in combat was achieved by an undisclosed member of the Canadian JTF2 special forces in June 2017 at a distance of 3540 m.
+The longest confirmed sniper kill in combat was achieved by an undisclosed member of the Security Service of Ukraine in November 2023, hitting a Russian soldier at a distance of 3800 m during the Russian invasion of Ukraine.

+The previous record holder was a member of the Canadian JTF2 special forces who in June 2017 achieved a hit at a distance of 3540 m.

-The previous record holder was Craig Harrison, a Corporal of Horse (CoH) in the Blues and Royals RHG/D of the British Army.
-In November 2009, Harrison struck two Taliban machine gunners consecutively south of Musa Qala in Helmand Province in Afghanistan at a range of 2475 m or 1.54 miles using a L115A3 Long Range Rifle.
+In November 2009, Craig Harrison, a Corporal of Horse (CoH) in the Blues and Royals RHG/D of the British Army struck two Taliban machine gunners consecutively south of Musa Qala in Helmand Province in Afghanistan at a range of 2475 m or 1.54 miles using a L115A3 Long Range Rifle.

 The QTU Lapua external ballistics software, using continuous doppler drag coefficient (Cd) data provided by Lapua, predicts that such shots traveling 2475 m would likely have struck their targets after nearly 6.0 seconds of flight time, having lost 93% of their kinetic energy, retaining 255 m/s of their original 936 m/s velocity, and having dropped 121.39 m or 2.8° from the original bore line.
 Due to the extreme distances and travel time involved, even a light cross-breeze of 2.7 m/s would have diverted such shots 9.2 m off target, which would have required compensation.

 The calculation assumes a flat-fire scenario (a situation where the shooting and target positions are at equal elevation), using British military custom high-pressure .338 Lapua Magnum cartridges, loaded with 16.2 g (250 gr) Lapua LockBase B408 bullets, fired at 936 m/s (3,071 ft/s) muzzle velocity under the following on-site (average) atmospheric conditions: barometric pressure: 1019 hPa at sea-level equivalent or 899 hPa on-site, humidity: 25.9%, and temperature: 15 C in the region for November 2009, resulting in an air density ρ = 1.0854 kg/m3 at the 1043 m elevation of Musa Qala.
 Harrison mentions in reports that the environmental conditions were perfect for long range shooting, "... no wind, mild weather, clear visibility."
 In a BBC interview, Harrison reported it took about nine shots for him and his spotter to initially range the target successfully.